molpopgen/fwdpy11/doc/pages/softselection.rst

 instance of :class:`fwdpy11.MigrationMatrix`.

-For ``m`` demes, the ``m``-by-``m`` migration matrix represents the probability that an offspring in column ``c`` has a parent from row ``r``, and the matrix is consulted for each parent (barring selfing, see :ref:`migration_and_selfing`).
+For ``m`` demes, the ``m``-by-``m`` migration matrix represents the probability that an offspring in row ``r`` has a parent from column ``c`` and the matrix is consulted for each parent (barring selfing, see :ref:`migration_and_selfing`).
-Thus, rows are source demes, and columns are destination demes.
+Thus, rows are destination demes, and columns are source demes.

 (I think we can say that this is the same forward migration matrix as in Christiansen and others, 1970s, but will have to check.)

+By default, there is no migration, which is represented by the value ``None``:

+.. ipython:: python

+    # Define demographic events w/o any migration stuff
+    d = fwdpy11.DiscreteDemography(set_deme_sizes=[fwdpy11.SetDemeSize(0, 1, 500)])
+    print(d.migmatrix)

-Let's construct a simple (and uninteresting) migration matrix object:
+Let's construct a simple migration matrix object:

 .. ipython:: python